 When I first heard of director Joe Lynch’s latest film, Everly, it sounded like something right up my alley.
 Everly is the story of a woman trapped in an apartment by a brutal mob boss who sends a constant stream of assassins after her when he finds out that she has been working with the police.
 It’s an explosive, action-filled flick with just the right amount of comedy, and film queen Salma Hayek in the lead role.
 I saw the movie, loved it, and raved about it online.
 Then I made the mistake of checking out some other reviews.
 I thought for sure that most, if not all, other reviewers would love the film as much as I did, and was very shocked at all the negative opinions I read.
 And it wasn’t just that other people didn’t like the film–I can definitely understand if this kind of thing isn’t someone’s cup of tea–but rather it was the comments and criticisms that they were making about Lynch and the character of Everly.
-Specifically, I saw the word “misogynistic” thrown around a lot.
+Specifically, I saw the word “misogyny” thrown around a lot.

-Of course, “misogynistic” is often used to describe horror movies in general.
+Of course, “misogyny” is often used to describe horror movies in general.
 I often don’t agree with those claims and think that those who make them are a bit misguided, or are perhaps just seeing what they want to see.
 But it is most aggravating to hear that word describe a film that is specifically about a very strong woman, like Everly.
 I personally found Everly to be an incredibly strong, brave, and smart woman, but there were obviously others that just couldn’t see that.
-Which makes me ask the question: who will audiences recognize as an acceptable female character in a horror film and how do they want to see them portrayed?
-From where I’m standing, a filmmaker can’t seem to show a woman in any kind of peril or have anything bad happen to her without being labeled as at least somewhat misogynistic, even if that same woman stands up for herself, fights back, and comes out on top at the end.
-I don’t understand the logic sometimes, and it is extremely frustrating when someone does not see a film the same way as you do.
+Which makes me ask the question: Who will audiences recognize as an acceptable female character in a horror film and how do they want to see them portrayed?
+From where I’m standing, a filmmaker can’t seem to show a woman in any kind of peril or have anything bad happen to her without it being labeled as misogyny, even if that same woman stands up for herself, fights back, and comes out on top at the end.
+I don’t understand the logic sometimes, and it is extremely frustrating when someone does not see a film the same way you do.

 Females are absolutely allowed to show vulnerability in horror films because it’s a part of what makes them connect with the audience.
-Think about the situations that they are put into in these stories: Serial killers; man-eating creatures; crazy people with axes, hatchets, chainsaws, and machetes.
-Let the girls lose their cool and freak out and cry, because you know that that is what 99% of the people watching these movies would do.
+Think about the situations that they are put into in these stories: serial killers; man-eating creatures; crazy people with axes, hatchets, chainsaws, and machetes.
+Let the girls lose their cool and freak out and cry, because you know that is what 99% of the people watching these movies would do.
 In the end, a lot of the women in these movies prove that they are capable of doing more than crying and screaming, so how can these films still be called misogynistic?
 Does what they accomplish at the end mean nothing because of how they acted before or how the director chooses to shoot the earlier scenes?

 A claim of misogyny is not something to be thrown around lightly.
 To me, it’s all a matter of perception and context.
 If you’re looking for it, you’ll find it, but if you’re not thinking about it, it will never occur to you.
 And if you do see something that makes you question somebody’s motives, think about the real situation at hand.
 Think about where the characters are coming from or where they’ve been, and ask yourself what is really being said.
-Looking at some of the women that I have covered in my Noteworthy Heroines of Horror feature, you could stereotype each one of them and say that they represent women in a negative way–the vindictive bitch (Mary, American Mary), the uptight bitch (Lisa, Red Eye or Angela, P2), the nerdy not-so-good-looking one (Rhonda, Tremors)–but really looking at their characters specifically and what they accomplish over the course of whatever film makes you see that each and every one of them is admirable in her own way.
-There is really no right way to portray women because all women are different.
+Looking at some of the women that I have covered in my Noteworthy Heroines of Horror feature, you could stereotype each one of them and say that they represent women in a negative way–the vindictive b**ch (Mary, American Mary), the uptight b**ch (Lisa, Red Eye or Angela, P2), the nerdy not-so-good-looking one (Rhonda, Tremors)–but really looking at their characters specifically and what they accomplish over the course of whatever film makes you see that each and every one of them is admirable in her own way.
+There is really no one right way to portray women because all women are different.
 Most importantly, the viewer is able to make his or her own choice about who they make a connection with, and if they are able to find that, then I’d call the movie a success.